conmeehan/conmeehan.github.io/UNIXtutorial.md

 ```console
 pwd
 ```
-This will print your working directory (the directory you are currently in).  \
+This will print your working directory (the directory you are currently in).<br>
 Next, type:
 ```console
 ls
 ```
-This lists the contents of your working directory (which is likely empty).  \
+This lists the contents of your working directory (which is likely empty).<br>
 You can also look at the contents of any other directory by supplying the path (absolute or relative).
 For instance:
 ```console
 ls ..